 Which Countries Require Proof of Onward Travel?

 Officially, only a handful of countries have immigration laws on the books stating that proof of onward travel is required for entry.
-Countries include the United States, United Kingdom, Brazil, Peru, New Zealand, Philippines, Indonesia, and probably several others.
+These countries include the United States, United Kingdom, Brazil, Peru, New Zealand, Costa Rica, the Philippines, Indonesia, and probably several others.

 That doesn’t mean that you won’t be asked when entering other countries.
 You could be asked to show proof of onward travel when entering any country.
 In my experience, Southeast Asia countries, Central American countries, and European Union countries tend to be strict about proof of onward travel.